tronprotocol/tron-docker/README.md

 - **For Mac:**
   Download Docker from [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/).

-  *Note: Docker Compose is included in the Docker installation package for Mac.*
+  Docker Compose is included in the Docker installation package for Mac.
+  - After installation, open Docker application, navigate to Settings \-> Resources \-> Network, and check the option \`Use kernel networking for UDP\`.
+Then restart Docker to apply.

 - **For Linux:**
   Download and install both Docker and Docker Compose plugin from the official websites: